 Fix "Aw, Snap!" page crashes and other page loading errors

-If you're getting the "Aw, Snap" error or another error code instead of a webpage, Chrome is having problems loading.
-You might also see the page loading slowly or not opening at all.
+You're getting the "Aw, Snap" error instead of a webpage because Chrome is having problems loading.

 Try the fixes below.